Norden bombsight: System description

+Principles of Operation of the Norden Bombsight (1943) de-classified official USAAF training film reel.

 The Norden bombsight consisted of two primary parts, the gyroscopic stabilization platform on the left side, and the mechanical calculator and sighting head on the right side.
 They were essentially separate instruments, connecting through the sighting prism.
 The sighting eyepiece was located in the middle, between the two, in a less than convenient location that required some dexterity to use.

 Before use, the Norden's stabilization platform had to be righted, as it slowly drifted over time and no longer kept the sight pointed vertically.
 Righting was accomplished through a time-consuming process of comparing the platform's attitude to small spirit levels seen through a glass window on the front of the stabilizer.
 In practice, this could take as long as eight and a half minutes.
 This problem was made worse by the fact that the platform's range of motion was limited, and could be tumbled even by strong turbulence, requiring it to be reset again.
 This problem seriously upset the usefulness of the Norden, and led the RAF to reject it once they received examples in 1942.
 Some versions included a system that quickly righted the platform, but this "Automatic Gyro Leveling Device" proved to be a maintenance problem, and was removed from later examples.

 Once the stabilizer was righted, the bombardier would then dial in the initial setup for altitude, speed, and direction.
 The prism would then be "clutched out" of the computer, allowing it to be moved rapidly to search for the target on the ground.
 Later Nordens were equipped with a reflector sight to aid in this step.
 Once the target was located the computer was clutched in and started moving the prism to follow the target.
 The bombardier would begin making adjustments to the aim.
 As all of the controls were located on the right, and had to be operated while sighting through the telescope, another problem with the Norden is that the bombardier could only adjust either the vertical or horizontal aim at a given time, his other arm was normally busy holding himself up above the telescope.